wallarm/product-documentation/docs/4.6/fast/en/operations/test-policy/overview.md

 FAST uses test policies that allow you to set up FAST node behavior when testing an application for [vulnerabilities][gl-vuln].
 Documents in this section contain instructions for test policy management.

-> #### Info:: Terminology
->
+!!! info "Terminology"
-> The "FAST test policy" term can be abbreviated as "policy" in this documentation section.
+    The "FAST test policy" term can be abbreviated as "policy" in this documentation section.

 ## Test Policy Principles